-For this reason it is advisable to keep the ground mulched at all times, the mulch being 4-5 in. thick.
+For this reason it is advisable to keep the ground mulched at all times, the layer of mulch being 4-5 in. thick.

-A mulch of oak-leaves or pine-needles is of great benefit to them on account of the acidity which the decaying leaves impart to the soil.
+A heavy mulch of oak-leaves or fallen pine-needles is of great benefit to them on account of the acidity which the decaying leaves impart to the soil.

-Dig holes about 4 ft. square and 2 ft. in depth and fill them with well-rotted leaf-mould.
-Oak leaf-mould is particularly good.
+Dig planting holes about 4 ft (1.22 m) square and 2 ft (0.61 m) in depth and fill the planting hole with well-rotted leaf-mold.
+Oak leaf-mold is particularly good.

 Some nurseries keep a special soil mixture suitable for this purpose.
 If azaleas are to thrive and provide an abundance of bloom it is absolutely imperative that the soil in which they are planted should be naturally acid or made acid.